 AI will be primarily focused on data analysis, which will empower organizations to reconsider some ways they do business.
 Advanced analytical capabilities will allow deriving valuable data from social networks and refining interactions with the consumers by making AI more transparent for a general audience.

-The adoption of AI will become a necessity to maintain the competitive edge.
+The adoption of AI will become a necessity to maintain a competitive edge.
 But in pursuit of new revenue sources, it will be crucial to keep an eye on ethical issues of AI deployment and wisely introduce the technology to employees.
 Such are the pillars of AI development to watch this year.

-Work with InData Labs on your Data Science and AI project
+Work with InData Labs on Your Data Science and AI project

 Have a project in mind but need some help implementing it?
 Drop us a line at firstname.lastname@example.org, we’d love to discuss how we can work with you.